Skip Navigation Website Accessibility

 On an ebony fingerboard, the marker lines will wear away with use and—because they don’t add height to the fingerboard—they don’t cause buzzing!

-Since they wear away with use, the marker lines work like disappearing training wheels that go away as the student advances and becomes more proficient at finding notes on their own.
+Since marker lines wear away with use, they work like disappearing training wheels that vanish as the student advances and becomes more proficient at finding the correct notes on their own.

 If the student still needs the visual cue of the notes but the marker has worn away, simply reapply the marker to the fingerboard.